Cocaine Side Effects

 When we think of cocaine’s prevalence in the world, we can often picture Hollywood stars.
 Some, such as Chris Farley and Whitney Houston, indulged a little too heavily and sadly lost their lives.
 But for many, such as Drew Barrymore, Tim Allen, and Robert Downey, Jr., recovery from cocaine was possible and they were able to reap the rewards of sobriety.

-The Influence of the Method of Ingestion on Drug Effects
+The Influence of the Method of Cocaine on Drug Effects

-The effects of cocaine can vary depending on the route of ingestion.
+Cocaine’s effects can vary depending on the route of ingestion.
 Cocaine can be snorted, rubbed on the gums, swallowed, or injected.
 In crystal form, known as crack, it can be smoked or added to other substances that can be smoked.
 These different methods of intake can affect how fast cocaine works in the body and how long the side effects last.

 Snorting cocaine is one of the most popular routes to use.
 The onset is slower compared to other methods but the “high” can last between 15 and 30 minutes.
 It is absorbed through the lining of the nasal passageways where it enters the bloodstream.